• Skip to primary navigation

 While the WSIB recognizes acute mental health injury …

-In 2014 the Workplace Safety and Insurance Appeals Tribunal found this restriction on chronic mental stress claims to be unconstitutional and discriminatory.
-In the face of refusal by the WSIB and the government to make requested changes to law and policy, injured worker groups, psychologists and other health providers, legal clinics and compensation lawyers persisted in a public awareness and reform campaign, including a complaint lodged with the Ombudsman on WSIB refusal to compensate for chronic occupational stress.
-The subsequent government Bill 127 (2017) amending the Act and WSIB’s new draft policy drew strong criticism as discriminatory by a coalition of advocates.
+In 2014 the Workplace Safety and Insurance Appeals Tribunal ruled that this restriction on chronic mental stress claims was unconstitutional and discriminatory.
+When the WSIB and the government refused to make requested changes to law and policy, injured worker groups, psychologists and other health providers, legal clinics and compensation lawyers led a sustained public awareness and reform campaign, including a complaint lodged with the Ombudsman.
+Both the subsequent government Bill 127 (2017) amending the Act and WSIB’s new draft policy drew strong criticism as discriminatory by a coalition of advocates.
 A subsequent class action lawsuit launched by ONIWG, IWC community legal clinic and injured worker Margery Wardle resulted in a victory on behalf of workers with claims prior to 2018 when the government addressed concerns on retroactivity and reconsideration of claims with Bill 177.

 The new Chronic Mental Stress policy (Policy 15-03-14) and revised Traumatic Mental Stress policy (Policy 15-03-02) came into effect Jan.
 1, 2018.
 However a WSIB internal audit has shown that, since the legislation came into force, the Board has denied 94 per cent of chronic mental stress claims (Toronto Star, Dec.
 4, 2018).